-The City of San Marcos is currently accepting applications to fund programs serving children and youth in the San Marcos area for our only round of Grant Funding for the 2017-2018 Fiscal Year.
-If you are already receiving funding from a past funding process that will be used between Oct 2017-2018, you may not apply for this funding for that program.
+The City of San Marcos is currently accepting applications to fund programs serving children and youth in the San Marcos area during the 2018-2019 Fiscal Year.

-Applications must be turned in to the Grant Harris, Jr. Building, 401 E. Hopkins, by noon on March 9, 2018.
+Applications must be turned in to the Grant Harris, Jr. Building, 401 E. Hopkins, by noon on February 19.
 Applications can be downloaded at http://www.sanmarcostx.gov/fundingforyouth.

 To qualify for funds, agencies must: